django-nonrel/docs/index.rst

 * Django-nonrel "itself" --- a version of Django 1.3.1 with :doc:`some small changes <nonrel-differences>` to make things NoSQL compatible
-* :doc:`djangotoolbox` --- a set of utilities for developing applications against Django-nonrel -- most notably, it provides model fields like :class:`ListField` and :class:`EmbeddedModelField`.
+* :doc:`djangotoolbox/index` --- a set of utilities for developing applications against Django-nonrel -- most notably, it provides model fields like :class:`ListField` and :class:`EmbeddedModelField`.
 * Our database backends, currently being

-  - djangoappengine_, the backend for `Google App Engine`_, and
+  - :doc:`djangoappengine/index`, the backend for `Google App Engine`_, and
   - `Django MongoDB Engine`_, the backend for MongoDB_.

 Other related tools are:

-* :doc:`django-dbindexer` --- abstracts away the differences between relational
+* :doc:`django-dbindexer/index` --- abstracts away the differences between relational
   and non-relational databases at the cost of (storage) efficiency, e.g. by using denormalization to emulate JOINs or by storing an additional lower-cased version of each string to allow for case-insensitive comparison